-Recommendation: OSAI recommends the following key accounting functions over payroll disbursements be adequately segregated:
+Recommendation: OSAI recommends the following key accounting functions over the payroll process be adequately segregated:

 - Posting new hires and/or making payroll changes to the payroll system.

 - Running payroll affidavit forms.

 - Access to and maintaining personnel files.

 - Preparing state and federal tax reports.

 - Distributing payroll checks.